Activation Steering for Accent Adaptation in Large Audio Language Models: Results and analysis

 To reduce scale differences, each accent group is normalized independently.
 Layer 31 is excluded as it directly precedes the linear multi-modal projector.
 Sensitivity analysis on VCTK shows a shared pattern: low sensitivity in early layers (0–14), an emerging peak near layer 15, and a sharp rise to global maximums from layer 21 onward.
 L2-ARCTIC exhibits similar trends but with stronger global fluctuations, suggesting non-native accents induce more distributed representational changes.
 The steering window is divided into early (0–14), middle (15–19), and late (20–30) stages.
 Early layers process low-abstraction acoustic information~\cite{pasad2021layer,pasad2023comparativ}; native accents show weak sensitivity here, while non-native accents trigger higher peaks due to stronger low-level acoustic deviations.
 This makes early intervention less controllable.
-Middle and late layers are identified as the most suitable locations for steering vectors.
+Based on this observation, the middle to late layers are identified as more promising target locations for steering vectors.